 Caribbean Princess was actually the first ship to have the Ocean Medallion program rolled out to all passengers and all staterooms.
-If you haven’t heard about it yet, Ocean Medallion is a wearable that replaces your cruise card for room entry, purchases, and more.
-From what I hear, it’s a bit like a fancier version of the Magic Band that Disney uses at its parks and hotels.
+If you haven’t heard about it yet, Ocean Medallion is an RFID wearable that replaces your cruise card for room entry, purchases, and more.
+It’s a bit like a fancier version of the Magic Band that Disney uses at its parks and hotels.

 It wasn’t yet installed when we sailed, but we have a cruise booked for this summer on the Regal Princess.
 Ocean Medallion should be up and running on the Regal by then, and I’m looking forward to reviewing this highly anticipated technology!

-How Does the Caribbean Princess compare to new ships?
+How does Caribbean Princess compare to new ships?

 I always like to try the buffet at least a few times, and it was a little smaller than the Royal Class buffets.
 There was a bit less of a selection, and it also didn’t have the dessert room in the middle!

-On the plus side, there were a few things that I loved about this ship compared to the new Royal Class.
-I will find any excuse to dance at any time, and the huge Skywalkers nightclub has an enormous dancefloor.
+On the plus side, there were a few things that I loved about this ship compared to the Royal Class.
+I will find any excuse to dance at any time, and the huge Skywalkers nightclub has an enormous dance floor.
 It’s way up on Deck 19, and it has tons of seating all around the window-lined perimeter.
-I liked this spacious club much more than the tiny, crowded Club 6 concept on the newer ships.
+I liked this spacious club much more than the tiny, crowded Club 6 concept on some of the newer ships.